jeeliz/jeelizGlanceTracker/README.md

 https://appstatic.jeeliz.com/glanceTracker/jeelizGlanceTracker.js
 ```
 It is served through a content delivery network (CDN) using gzip compression.
-If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for JSON files.
+If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for .JSON and .JS files.
 Indeed, the neuron network JSON file, `dist/NNC.json` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://checkgzipcompression.com/).